gisli61/Rendaur/Rendaur/README.md

-#  PluginViewer
+#  Rendaur

-Can be run as a normal mac application or from command line using cli/raunder.sh
+Can be run as a normal mac application or from command line using cli/rendaur.sh

 ## Helper scripts

 ### rendaur.sh
-A script that runs the PluginViewer app from the command line and can render a single midifile using a single audio unit with a preset into a 32-bit float wav file.
+A script that runs the Rendaur app from the command line and can render a single midifile using a single audio unit with a preset into a 32-bit float wav file.
 Can also list the audio units that exist on the system